Redocly/redocly-cli/docs/custom-plugins/visitor.md

 As the third argument, `enter()` in a **nested visitor object** accepts the `parents` object with corresponding parent nodes as defined in the **visitor object**.

-<div class="attention"> It will be executed only for the first level of Schema Object.</div>
+<div class="attention"> It will be executed only for the first level of the Schema Object.</div>

 For the example document below: